-Work hours: Sunday and during other youth and young adult ministries activities
+Work hours: Sunday and during other youth activities

 Other hours commensurate with fulfilling duties and needs of the church

 Summary of the Position and Goals of the Ministry

 The Director of Youth Ministries is responsible for planning, coordinating, and leading all aspects of the youth ministry program for those in 6th through 12th grade.
 The principle function is to help make, grow and nurture young Disciples of Christ by a comprehensive approach to discipleship, mission, relationship building, and outreach while serving as a spiritual leader, mentor, and role model.
 The Director of Youth Ministries encourages young persons in developing their relationship with Christ, provides them with opportunities for spiritual nurture and growth, and challenges them to respond to God’s call to serve in their church, community, and the world.

 Highlights of the Position: